<?xml version="1.0" encoding="UTF-8"?>

 <link>https://www.tokenintelligenceshow.com/episode/ai-burnout-the-hardest-parts-of-your-job-all-day</link>

-<guid isPermaLink="true">https://www.tokenintelligenceshow.com/episode/ai-burnout-the-hardest-parts-of-your-job-all-day</guid>
+<guid isPermaLink="false">https://www.tokenintelligenceshow.com/episode/ai-burnout-the-hardest-parts-of-your-job-all-day</guid>

 <description><![CDATA[<p>AI is sold as a productivity miracle drug, and many have tasted the power.
 But in private conversations, they talk about redlining: higher expectations, more context switching, and smaller teams.</p>